- Alan Hunter, JT3 President

 In January 2016, after almost 30 years of active duty service with the U.S. Air Force, including two years as a test and training range commander from 2008 to 2010, Jeff “Igor” Snell joined the JT3 team as the range manager for Annex 3 at the Utah Test and

-- Ray Sommer, Vice President and Chief Engineer
+- Ray Sommer, Vice President, Engineering and Development

-Ray Sommer brings more than 25 years of technical, engineering and management experience to his role as JT3’s chief engineer.
+Ray Sommer brings more than 25 years of technical, engineering and management experience to his role as Vice President of Engineering and Development.
 Prior to his current position, Ray served JT3 in other roles including, chief of technical operations, chief engineer, and department manager for the development of electronic warfare activities.

 Ray is a proud retired U.S. Air Force officer and former senior systems engineer and project manager for TYBRIN with advanced communications and radar technology knowledge.
 He holds a bachelor’s degree in electrical engineering from Arizona State University and a master’s degree in electrical engineering from the Air Force Institute of Technology.